On the Linear Convergence of Policy Gradient under Hadamard Parameterization: Introduction

+The main contributions of this paper are the improved sublinear convergence of Hadamard PG and the establishment of its local linear convergence.
+For the sublinear convergence, the result in \cite{Mei_Xiao_Dai_Li_Szepesvari_Schuurmans_2020} implies that Hadamard PG converges to the optimal value at a rate of $\mathcal{O}(\frac{\left|\calA\right| \left|\calS\right|}{k(1-\gamma)^6})$. \kw{In contrast}, the rate we have established in this paper is $\mathcal{O}(\frac{1}{k(1-\gamma)^4})$, which has a better dependency on the horizon $\frac{1}{1-\gamma}$ and has no explicit dependency on the state space size $\left|\calS\right|$ and the action space size $\left|\calA\right|$.
+Moreover, the local linear convergence is new for Hadamard PG, to the best of our knowledge.
+The comparisons with the results in \cite{Mei_Xiao_Dai_Li_Szepesvari_Schuurmans_2020} are summarized in Table \ref{table1}.

-The main contribution of this paper is the establishment of the global linear convergence of the deterministic policy gradient method under the Hadamard parametrization.
-To the best of our knowledge, this is the first work that studies the method under the Hadamard parametrization and establishes its linear convergence.
-That being said, the convergence of deterministic policy gradient and natural policy gradient under the simplex and softmax parameterizations has received many investigations in the literature.
-Below we give a short summary towards this line of research, with related results being summarized in Table \ref{table}.
+Since the convergence analyses of different policy optimization methods (including exact PG, NPG, PMD) under the simplex and softmax parameterizations have received many investigations recently, we give a short discussion towards this line of research below, with related results being summarized in Table \ref{table2}.

-\paragraph{Convergence of PG} For PG with a constant step size, the best known convergence rate is $O(\frac{1}{k})$ for both the simplex and softmax parameterizations \cite{NEURIPS2020_30ee748d,mei2020global}.
-Moreover, it has been further shown in \cite{mei2020global} that the convergence rate of PG with a constant step size suffers from an $\Omega \left( \frac{1}{k} \right)$ lower bound for the softmax parameterization.
+\paragraph{Convergence of PG} For PG with the constant step size, the best known convergence rate is $O(\frac{1}{k})$ for both the simplex \cite{Agarwal_Kakade_Lee_Mahajan_2019,NEURIPS2020_30ee748d,linxiao2022,LiuLiWei2023PPG} and softmax parameterizations \cite{mei2020global}.
+Moreover, it has been further shown in \cite{LiuLiWei2023PPG} that \kw{PG enjoys a finite iteration convergence under the simplex parameterization.
+In contrast,} the convergence rate of PG suffers from an $\Omega \left( \frac{1}{k} \right)$ lower bound for the softmax parameterization.
 With exact line search, the authors in \cite{pmlr-v130-bhandari21a} show that PG under the simplex parametrization has a linear convergence rate.
 Different methods have been proposed to improve the convergence of PG under the softmax parameterization.
 For instance, by introducing entropy regularization into the objective function, the authors in \cite{mei2020global} show that PG with a constant step size can have a linear convergence rate.
 Apart from entropy regularization, it is shown in \cite{pmlr-v139-mei21a} that PG with adaptive step sizes based on the geometric information can also achieve linear convergence.